Ext groups in Homotopy Type Theory: Ext in an ∞ -topos

 \subsection{Internal injectivity and sheaf Ext}

-The goal of this section is to show that in certain \( \infty \)-toposes, our Ext groups recover \emph{sheaf} Ext groups.
-(We recall these in \cref{dfn:sheaf-Ext}.)
-In order to achieve this, we first must compare three different notions of injectivity in a model.
+The goal of this section is to show that in certain \( \infty \)-toposes, the interpretation of our Ext groups from HoTT recover the \emph{sheaf} Ext groups arising in algebraic geometry.
+Since sheaf Ext groups are defined using external injective resolutions (see \cref{dfn:sheaf-Ext}), we will need to understand how these compare to the notion of injectivity coming from HoTT.
+We will make this comparison by going through a third notion of injectivity, namely internal injectivity.